MULEDASTAGIRIREDDY/cmoscourse/README.md

 By Observation
 From the inverter circuit we can directly find all the voltage expresions by observation.
+The flow current is in opposite direction in circuits with Vin =Vdd and Vin = 0.
+CMOS voltage characteristics comletely depends on Vin and Vout.

 For NMOS:
 Source of NMOS is connected to Vss = 0V.Gate of NMOS is connected to Vin.